 The longest running UK tabletop gaming podcast

 If you support the Meeples & Miniatures podcast on Patreon, you get access to an exclusive Q&A session every month.
-The Q&A for August has just been posted here If you support the podcast, at any level, you can ask questions for the September Q&A show here
+The Q&A for September has just been posted here If you are a Patron of the show, you can ask questions for the next show here

 OK, spoiler alert for the next Meeples & Miniatures Podcast episode.
 Mike Hobbs recommended a book to me whilst recording the show, and I’ve subsequently pre-ordered it.
 Wargames Terrain & Bulidings: The Napoleonic Wars is by Tony Harwood (Otherwise known as dampfpanzerwagon) and is a complete ‘How to’ guide for making terrain in this era.
 I am looking to make a lot more custom terrain, and I need to make several buildings for my ‘Forager‘ project.
 I was originally going to use these modular buildings from Warbases, but I really fancy building from scratch.
 This should be a great complement to my copy of Issue 1 of Touching History, which covered the Peninsular War.
 Wargames Terrain & Bulidings: The Napoleonic Wars is currently available for £11.99 and is due to be published on the 31st January 2019.
 You can Pre-Order the book here